 Jon-Emile S. Kenny M.D.

-Originally from Canada, Dr. Kenny found adapting to American luxuries such as mobile telephones, the world-wide-web and horseless carriages - initially - rather difficult.
-He earned a B.Sc. at the University of British Columbia and his M.D. at the University of Toronto.
+Dr. Kenny is alive and well, and living in Toronto; he earned a B.Sc. at the University of British Columbia and his M.D. at the University of Toronto.
 He completed his residency and chief residency in general internal medicine at NYU-Langone Medical Center, followed by a fellowship in pulmonary & critical care medicine at Stanford University Medical Center.
 In June 2017, he completed a Master's Degree in Medical Education at the Karolinska Institutet in Stockholm, Sweden.

 He is honoured to learn that the Cleveland Clinic Pulmonary & Critical Care fellowship has integrated parts of this website into their curriculum.